NFF urged to bench Osimhen following teammate dispute vs Mozambique, video

 "If I were NFF, he would miss the next match.
 I hope we win the next match on Saturday."

-Nigeria, seeking to win their fourth title, will take on Algeria, who are also aiming for their third title, on Saturday, January 10, per ESPN.
+Nigeria, seeking to win its fourth title, will take on Algeria, who are also aiming for a third title, on Saturday, January 10, per ESPN.

 Agbede blames NFF for Osimhen's behaviour